xrarch/newsdk/README.md

 ## Usage

 To initially build the Jackal compiler, type `./bootstrap.sh` to cause the "precompiled" C files to be built into the initial compiler at `./bin/jkl.exe`.
-The custom build system will also be built.
+The custom build system will also be built at `./bin/xrbt.exe`.

 Typing `./buildall.sh [desired multithread count]` will then do a "proper" build of all of the tools.